Pandora: Documentation en: Intro Monitoring

 The Status counter will only accumulate normal and critical statuses if they arrive consecutively.
 On the other hand, the Status warning may accumulate them even if they do not arrive consecutively.

-The Status counter will be restarted in the following cases: - A value whose Status coincides with the current Status is arrives. - The status is changed when the " keep counter " conditions are met.
+The Status counter will be restarted in the following cases: - A value whose status matches the current status arrives. - The status is changed when the " keep counter " conditions are met.

 Normal and Critical Counters have a special behavior, for which only these Counters will be restarted, if they are not consecutive.